de-nugan/SDBox-Multiboot/README.md

     SD0:BOOTENV/$version/OS (where $version is 13, 204, 31, 32 etc.)

 5. Assigns SYS:, DEVS:, LIBS: etc.
-6. Executes startup-sd if present (for shared application assigns)
+6. Executes startup-sd if present
+   (eg. for application assigns shared with multiple workbench instances)
 7. Passes execution to SYS:s/startup-sequence.

 The floppy can then be ejected as Workbench will run from the SD card.